-Though remember there's no protection if things go wrong or a site goes bust.
+Remember there's no protection if things go wrong or a site goes bust.
 We don't check companies' solvency.

 |Books||CDs||DVDs||Games||What's feedback like?|

-|Forumites' fave WeBuyBooks.co.uk is the top payer for books, and some DVDs and CDs.
-Please feed back.|
+|WeBuyBooks||Forumites' fave WeBuyBooks.co.uk can be the top payer for books, and some DVDs and CDs.
+Please feed back your experiences.|

-|CeX||CeX has been trading for 20 years, and offers cash or store credit for trade-ins.
-Please feed back.|
+|CeX||CeX has been trading for 25 years, and offers cash or store credit for trade-ins.
+Please feed back what you thought.|

 |GameXchange||GameXchange is generally best for retro games (postage isn't free).
 Please feed back.|

-|Forumites rate Momox for trading in books, though CDs/DVDs aren't so well paid.
-Please feed back.|
+|Momox||Forumites rate Momox for trading in books, though CDs/DVDs aren't so well paid.
+Please feed back what you thought.|

 Get max cash for old books

 Listing books one-by-one on eBay* may get the most cash, but it'll take some time.
 One of the best options for selling old books is Amazon Marketplace*, as you need only search for the book and write a short description.
 Your listing stays up till it sells.